lunaticenslaved/obsidian/knowledge base/JavaScript/02_Scope_and_Closures/02_Lexical_Scope.md

 There are two ways to update lexical scope it runtime. **Both of them are bad practices and lead to poorer perfomance.**

+JS Engine has pretty much of scope optimizations.
+But using these cheating Engine suppose that scope can be modified at any time so no point of making optimizations what leads to poorer perfomance.

 #### eval

 ```